- Organization Overview

 A little over a year ago, under the guidance of Chancellor Sam Hawgood, MBBS, UCSF launched a $5 billion campaign, representing one of the largest fundraising efforts ever undertaken by a U.S. university, with the goal of supporting students and faculty as they take on some of the most intractable health challenges.

 Due to the exceptional generosity of donors to UCSF, the Campaign will allow UCSF to bolster its transformative research, education, and patient care, while building a foundation for the future.
-Take a look at the campaign website for some terrific highlights of our work in the School of Pharmacy.
+Take a look at this article that highlights the campaign.